CHERIoT-Platform/cheriot-rtos/docs/Allocator.md

 The allocator APIs all begin `heap_`.
 The `heap_allocate` and `heap_allocate_array` functions allocate memory (the latter is safe in the presence of arithmetic overflow).
 All memory allocated by these functions is guaranteed to be zeroed.
-These functions will fail if the allocator capability does not have sufficient remaining quota to handle the allocation.
+These functions will fail if the allocator capability does not have sufficient remaining quota to handle the allocation (or if the allocator itself is out of memory).
 All allocations have an eight-byte header and this counts towards the quota, so the total quota required is the sum of the size of all objects plus eight times the number of live objects.

 The amount of quota remaining in a allocator capability can be queried with `heap_quota_remaining`.